-People ask me all the time for “great books on marketing.”
+People ask me all the time for “great marketing books to buy now.”
 Because my clients are either business owners or lead marketers in a fast-growing company, great means:

 - An easy, quick read.

 - Up to date on the latest communications channels.

 - Focuses on mindset, not just methods and metrics.